infiniband-radar/infiniband-radar-web/README.md

                 "type": "ldap",
                 "url": "ldaps://<ldapServerUrl>:1234",
                 "allowedUsersFileName": "../config/allowedUsers.json" // Can be deleted if all valid LDAP users should have accsess to the application
+                "queryString": "uid=$username" // The LDAP query that is used in a bind, the $username will be repaced with the username
             }
         }
     },